-Brian McCall, Ph.D., is chancellor of the Texas State University System, the first university system established in Texas, comprising eight institutions with more than 84,000 students and 15,000 faculty and staff.
+Brian McCall, Ph.D., is chancellor of the Texas State University System, the first university system established in Texas, comprising seven institutions with more than 87,000 students and 16,000 faculty and staff.

-McCall serves on the board of Legacy Texas Financial Group (NASDAQ: LTXB) and served as chairman of Texas' Council of Public University Presidents and Chancellors (CPUPC), a position to which he was elected by the state's 38 public university presidents and six chancellors.
+Dr. McCall served on the board of Legacy Texas Financial Group (NASDAQ: LTXB) and as chairman of Texas' Council of Public University Presidents and Chancellors (CPUPC), a position to which he was elected by the state's 38 public university presidents and six chancellors.

 McCall was president of Westminster Capital Corporation, an investment firm focused on acquisitions primarily in software and technology.
-He and his brother, David, operate Snow Hill Farm north of Dallas.
+He also operates Snow Hill Farm north of Dallas.

 McCall holds a bachelor’s degree from Baylor University, a master’s degree from Southern Methodist University, spent a year as a visiting post-graduate student at Oxford University, and earned a doctor of philosophy degree from The University of Texas at Dallas.

-McCall is the recipient of the 2012 Distinguished Alumni Award from The University of Texas at Dallas, is a member of the Council on Foreign Relations and the Philosophical Society of Texas, and serves as president of the Board of Trustees of ZACH Theater in Austin, and serves on the board of directors of the National Association of System Heads—the association of the 46 leaders of the nation's public university systems.
+McCall is the recipient of the 2012 Distinguished Alumni Award from The University of Texas at Dallas.
+He is a member of the Council on Foreign Relations and the Philosophical Society of Texas, is immediate past president of the Board of Trustees of ZACH Theater in Austin, and serves on the board of directors of the National Association of System Heads—the association of the 46 leaders of the nation's public university systems.